Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 Church and Chapel of the Holy Spirit The Church of the Holy

-Spirit in Cabeço de Vide stands beside the historic cruzeiro in Largo do
+Spirit (Igreja do Espírito Santo) in Cabeço de Vide stands beside

-Espírito Santo and reflects a long architectural evolution.
+the historic Stone Cross in Largo do Espírito Santo and reflects a long

 -